marcelduin/Micrio.Blogpost.wasm-v3/README.md

 	* Microsoft is putting a lot of faith in it with [Blazor Webassembly](https://devblogs.microsoft.com/aspnet/blazor-webassembly-3-2-0-now-available/), letting you run your C#-created apps natively in the browser;

+	* There are already a few showcases [that can compile Android apps to run in your browser](https://blog.adacore.com/android-application-with-ada-and-webassembly): could this mean a merge could happen in the future?

 * Already [over 40 programming languages](https://github.com/appcypher/awesome-wasm-langs) can compile to WebAssembly;

 * Growing support for managed embedded apps for each language, shifting more and more browser logic to the coding environment.
 For instance, check [this PoC web shop written 100% in Rust](http://www.sheshbabu.com/posts/rust-wasm-yew-single-page-application/);

-* Allowing previously non-web functionality to become available in your browser, such as [Machine Learning](https://tvm.apache.org/2020/05/14/compiling-machine-learning-to-webassembly-and-webgpu) and [Blockchain applications](https://medium.com/@rauljordan/webassembly-the-future-of-blockchain-computing-1a0ae28f7e40);
+* Allowing previously non-web functionality to become available in your browser, such as [Machine Learning](https://tvm.apache.org/2020/05/14/compiling-machine-learning-to-webassembly-and-webgpu) and [Blockchain applications](https://medium.com/@rauljordan/webassembly-the-future-of-blockchain-computing-1a0ae28f7e40).

 And so incredibly much more.
 Check out [Made With Webassembly](https://madewithwebassembly.com/) for an ever-growing list of small to business critical environments that already use it.